Soldier Remembered as Poppies flood the Tower of London

 I went there today, on the anniversary of the declaration of the Great War to see for myself this remarkable tribute to the fallen.
-It’s a powerful piece and utterly remarkable in it’s scale, here we have public art par excellence.
-It got me thinking about the anniversary and the sacrifices that people made and how we all owe so much to those brave souls who went to fight in perilous conditions in circumstances that we can only imagine.
+It’s a powerful piece and utterly remarkable in its scale.
+Here we have public art par excellence.
+It got me thinking about the anniversary.
+I thought about the sacrifices that people made.
+We all owe so much to those brave souls.
+They went to fight in perilous conditions that we can only imagine.

 Tower of London